sourcehut-mirrors/chawan/doc/image.md

 * This *is* an implementation detail, and might change at any time in the future (e.g. if we add a "no cache files" mode).
 Always check for S_ISREG to ensure that you are actually dealing with a file.
+  (Use io/dynstream.nim's recvDataLoopOrMmap and maybeMmapForSend to deal with this automatically.)

 <!-- MANON